 Floor vents are a major source of sound leakage, Bolger points out, noting that you may have to move them into the walls to keep it quiet upstairs while Die Hard rocks the basement.
 If absolute quiet is the goal, plan on hiring a soundproofing specialist.

 "We're not a soundproofing company, but we do have quite a few solutions to prevent sound from leaking through the ceiling," Bolger says.
 "You can lay this rubber material called Acoustipad on every floor joist on the bottom of the floor.
 Between that, R19 insulation and QuietRock, you might hear a little vibration and bass, but not to the point where it's disturbing."

 Lighting is a key consideration since most basements have small windows if any at all.
 "We like to have recessed high-hats in the front, middle and back of the room with wall sconces to create a nice movie-time feeling," he says.
 "We also create automated lighting scenes where pressing a 'Movie Time' button triggers a sequence of events, from turning on the projector and Blu-ray player to dimming the lights."

 Path lighting is another consideration if seating is arranged in rows.

 8. The Gear

 Next up is sound.
 What will it take to ensure a thrilling surround-sound experience?
-"We use carefully placed in-wall speakers that are insulated so no sound escapes," Bolger explains, noting that upwards of 10 speakers, including a subwoofer or two, is typical.
+"We use carefully placed in-wall speakers that are insulated so no sound escapes," Bolger explains.

 To learn more about building a basement theater, consult a CEDIA professional.
 Click here for a list of CEDIA-member home technology professionals in your area.